0xblockbard/aptsend/README.md

 - **Expand reach:** airdrop to KOLs on X/Twitter via a tweet
 - **Turn rewards into onboarding:** “You’ve got tokens waiting.
 Create an Aptos wallet to claim.”
-- **Fewer DMs for addresses:** reward contributors without asking for wallet strings
+- **Fewer DMs for addresses:** reward contributors directly without having to ask for their wallet address
 - **Marketing loop:** every pending vault is a call-to-action to join Aptos

 ## 🏗️ How It Works (In simple terms)